ThinkDataEd/curriculum/docs/unit2/lab2g.md

     *How do people's personality colors and/or sports participation affect their stress levels?*

-* We already have data about *personality color* and a seperate data set about *stress*.
+* We already have data about *personality color* and a separate data set about *stress*.

     – What we don't have is a single data set with information from both ... yet.